Climbing hold: Other materials

-Modern Materials
+Modern materials

-Polyurethane Resin
+Polyurethane resin

 Currently, a large quantity of commercial holds are made of polyurethane (often called PU or urethane in the USA) or a polyurethane mixture.
 PU is lighter, more flexible, and less prone to chipping and breakage than polyester or natural materials.
 Like polyester (PE), PU mixtures can vary, and different mixtures have different textures and strengths.
 It's very simple to make a quality polyester recipe, but much harder to make a top quality polyurethane.
 If the polyurethane is too soft it will split apart when the hold is tightened, or the bolt might get pulled through the hold, or the hold will flex on the wall or could polish (become slick) quickly.
 If the polyurethane is too hard it will be brittle (like polyester) and the edges could chip or it could crack when tightened (also like polyester).
 Some climbers believe polyurethane can become warm with intensive use, though a few moments of not being held and some brushing usually solves the problem.
 PU holds are generally a lot lighter than Polyester holds as PU tolerates a much thinner wall so it can be hollowed out and maintain strength whereas PE holds need to be solid or have very thick walls or they are much more prone to breaking.
 Polyurethane is the leading hold material in the USA.
 However, there is an Atlantic split with most of Europe preferring Polyester mixes.
 There are many reasons for this, mostly that PU is generally a newer material and Europe only recently has been exposed to quality PU mixes.
 Additionally, PU is generally more expensive than PE.

 Fiberglass

 In an effort to improve the durability of climbing holds, many materials have been experimented with.
 Thin, hollow fiberglass holds are extremely light and strong.
-A desirable texture is overlaid onto the fibreglass using various methods.
-Early fibreglass holds had a texture made from sand mixed into paint, progressing to sand embedded into various types of resin.
-Modern companies have developed techniques to place polyester resin over the fibreglass, giving a hold which has all the benefits of both resin types without the downsides.
+A desirable texture is overlaid onto the fiberglass using various methods.
+Early fiberglass holds had a texture made from sand mixed into paint, progressing to sand embedded into various types of resin.
+Modern companies have developed techniques to place polyester resin over the fiberglass, giving a hold which has all the benefits of both resin types without the downsides.
 The main issue with this texture is the complexity in manufacture means few companies have the ability to produce them and also the cost of these holds is relatively high.
 Texture longevity is also an issue.

-T-Nuts may be embedded in the fibreglass so additional holds can be bolted to the main hold.
+T-Nuts may be embedded in the fiberglass so additional holds can be bolted to the main hold.